 Cultivation: The preference is full sun, and slightly moist to moderately dry soil conditions.
 Any reasonably fertile soil will be satisfactory.
 This plant is fast to mature and easy to grow, although short-lived.
 Occasionally, there may be outbreaks of powdery mildew on the leaves in moist environments, particularly during the fall.

-Range & Habitat: This is a common plant throughout Illinois, and occurs in all counties (see Distribution Map).
-In native habitats, it occurs in mesic to dry prairies, mesic to dry upland forests, particularly in open rocky areas, as well as savannas and limestone glades.
+Range & Habitat: This is a common native plant throughout Illinois, and it occurs in all counties (see Distribution Map).
+In natural habitats, Black-eyed Susan occurs in mesic to dry prairies, mesic to dry upland forests, particularly in open rocky areas, as well as savannas and limestone glades.
 In developed areas, it can be found in pastures and abandoned fields, areas along railroads and roadsides, on eroded clay slopes, and miscellaneous waste areas.
 Black-Eyed Susan colonizes disturbed areas readily, and recovers moderately well from fires.

 Faunal Associations: The composite flowers appeal to a wide range of insects, particularly bees and flies, as well as some wasps, butterflies, and beetles.
 The bees collect pollen or suck nectar, and include Little Carpenter bees, Leaf-Cutting bees, Green Metallic and other Halictine bees, Andrenid bees, and others.
 Some Andrenid bees, such as Andrena rudbeckiae and Heterosarus rudbeckiae, prefer visiting the flowers of Black-Eyed Susan and closely related plants.
 Among the flies that visit the flowers, Syrphid flies, Bee flies, and Tachinid flies are well represented.
 The caterpillars of Chlosyne nycteis (Silvery Checkerspot) feed on the leaves.
 Many mammalian herbivores are not particularly fond of the coarse leaves – they have low food value, and there have been occasional reports of this plant poisoning cattle and pigs.
 The seeds are eaten occasionally by goldfinches.

-Photographic Location: The above photographs were taken at Meadow Park in Urbana, Illinois.
+Photographic Location: The above photographs were taken at Meadowbrook Park in Urbana, Illinois.

 Comments: Black-Eyed Susan is an excellent choice for prairie restorations, or the first-year planting of a wildflower garden, as it may bloom during the first year from seed.
 Sometimes, this plant will reseed itself with such abandon it can become aggressive, but it will lose ground to the longer-lived perennial plants as they mature.
 Black-Eyed Susan can be distinguished from other Rudbeckia spp. by its lanceolate hairy leaves and the long hairs on the stems; most of the leaves occur toward the base of each stem, and never have lobes.
 The species Rudbeckia fulgida (Orange Coneflower) is quite similar in appearance, but usually blooms later, and has style-tips that are shorter and more rounded.